Montekkundan/Unilearning/README.md

 - Search functionality for easy navigation

 ## Installation
-To get Unilearning running locally on your machine, follow these steps:
+To get Learnivore running locally on your machine, follow these steps:

 **Prerequisites:**
 - Node.js installed on your machine